tradingstrategy-ai/docs/source/deployment/backtest-vs-live-execution.rst

 In this chapter, we discuss how to turn a Jupyter Notebook based backtests to a live trading strategy module.

-- Backtesting is usually performed in Jupyter Notebook environment.
+- Strategy development and backtesting is usually performed in Jupyter Notebook environment.

 - The strategy module is a standalone Python file without outside dependencies, including command line applications.
 The strategy module does not have